- 28 Mar, 2026

 Design vs. Development: What’s the Difference?

 When businesses begin planning a website, one of the most common questions that comes up is: what’s the difference between web design and web development?
-While the two terms are often used interchangeably, they represent two distinct parts of the same process.
-Understanding how they differ, and how they work together can make a significant impact on the success of your website.
+While the two terms are often used interchangeably, they represent two distinct disciplines within the same process.
+Understanding how web design vs web development differ, and how they work together, can make a significant impact on the success of your website.

 Understanding Web Design